 I gradually learned to choose my battles and to offer her a homemade cheese cracker so at least I could feel like I was balancing things out a bit.
 I wanted her to know what a cracker tasted like that wasn't so high in sodium.
 I wanted her to taste real cheese.
 And I wanted her to know that I cared about her health.

 Who knows what she learned from my many batches of cheese crackers during that year but I do know that she ate every last one with gusto and they reassured me that her out of the house Goldfish eating wasn't destroying her taste buds.
 I've relaxed a bit since then (which I am sure is good for my general stress level!), but these crackers have remained a regular snack in our house.

-Be sure to resist the urge to underbake these crackers—they need to go until they are golden brown in order to be crunchy.
+One note: Be sure to resist the urge to under bake these crackers—they need to go until they are golden brown in order to be crunchy.
 Remove ones that brown faster than others as needed and try to get them as thin as you can to help with the crunchiness goal.

 - 3/4 cup whole wheat flour

 - 1/4 cup milk

 - 1 1/2 cups cheddar cheese, shredded